(Part of the Flower Friends Pack)

-(This Badge is Retired)
+(This Badge is Retired) How to Find Retired Badges

 Yes – 2011 Is the current GSUSA badge

-Buy the Mini Patch
+Buy a Mini Fun Patch

 Released in 2011.
 Retired in 2022.